youssefhusain/project-Data-Exploration-Freelancer-Analysis/Report/youssef_take_away.md

 ---

 ## 8. Invest in Continuous Learning
-Competition in freelancing requires staying up-to-date.
-According to the [Upwork 2023 report](https://www.upwork.com/research/freelance-forward-2023), **60% of freelancers** believe continuous learning is essential for career growth.
+Competition in freelancing requires staying up-to-date.  **60% of freelancers** believe continuous learning is essential for career growth.

 - Follow the latest trends and tools in your field.
 - Obtain certifications or take courses to boost your credibility.